Akshara10git/MaRs-TASK-2/README.md

 * input a is for moving in the reverse direction. both the wheels rotate in the reverse dirction
-* input s is for right rotation. left wheel moves in the forward direction and the right in backward direction after the desired rotation, we can give w or a command to move it in that direction.
+* input s is for right rotation. left wheel moves in the forward direction and the right in backward direction. after the desired rotation, we can give w or a command to move it in that direction.
 * input d is for left rotation. left wheel moves in the backward direction and the right in forward direction.